DMTF/Redfish-Interop-Validator/README.md

-logdir          | string  | Place to save logs and run configs nooemcheck      | boolean | Whether to check Oem items on service debugging       | boolean | Whether to print debug to log schema_directory| string  | Where schema is located/saved on system
+logdir          | string  | Place to save logs and run configs nooemcheck      | boolean | Whether to check Oem items on service debugging       | boolean | Whether to print debug to log

 ### Payload options
 The payload option takes two parameters as "option uri"